enmasseio/hypertimer/README.md

     }, 10000);

     // once we are done with our asynchronous event, call done()
-    // so the hypertimer knows he can continue with a next event. done();
+    // so the hypertimer knows it can continue with the next event. done();
   });
 }, 10000);